 This altar is dedicated to the Blessed Virgin Mary, hence that area of the nave is known as the Lady Chapel.
 Its more intimate surroundings are where we celebrate Holy Communion mid-week and gather for Morning Prayer and Compline.

 Behind the altar, below the organ pipes, is a painted and gilded wooden reredos (a decorated altar back) dated 1900.
 It depicts the Annunciation: the announcement by the Angel Gabriel to Mary, that she would give birth to Jesus.
 It was made in the workshops of Charles Eamer Kempe, who was famous for such church decoration, and came from the Latin Chapel of Christ Church Cathedral, Oxford.
-The College are our patrons who traditionally appointed the Vicar.
-Its folding case is closed during Advent and Lent to emphasise that these are times of intentional simplicity which help create space in busy lives for the renewal of a prayerful relationship with God.
+The College are our patrons who, even now, have a role in choosing the vicar.

 The Lady Chapel is where the Reserved Sacrament (bread which has been blessed during a service of Holy Communion) is kept.
 This is to ensure that it is available at very short notice to take to those who are seriously ill or housebound.
 Its presence is indicated by the sacrament lamp being kept alight as a constant reminder that Christ is with us.

 The second side altar is a military chapel which houses our two war memorials.